Top Ten Unique things to do in Florida – According to a Local ( 2019 Update)

 This pre-historic cave is part of Florida’s magnificent springs system, and is minutes away from Ginnie Springs, Silver Springs, and Manatee Springs.
 Free swimming is not allowed at Devil’s Den, but snorkeling and scuba are.
 This unique cave – spring is open daily and snorkeling equipment is just $10 plus the price of admission.
 There is camping on site, plus many other camping options at the other nearby springs.
 Remember, water in the springs is a constant 72 degrees, so it’s a great place to cool off in the Florida summer!

 There are two places you can swim with manatees in Florida.
 The most famous is on the Crystal River.
 There are many tour operators organizing manatee snorkel tours throughout the year, but the best time to go is January thru March when the manatees come into the warm waters of the spring fed Crystal River.
-The other place to do a snorkel with manatees is at Blue Springs State Park.
-In winter, BK Adventure tours combines this tour with clear kayaking, for a beyond amazing manatee experience!
+The other place to do a snorkel with manatees is near Blue Springs State Park.

 When SpaceX took over the launch pads at Kennedy Space Center, it revitalized the space industry in Titusville, Florida.
 If you are travelling to the Orlando area, it is worth a look at Space X’s launch schedule online to see if you can work it into your travel plans.
 There is nothing quite like the rumble of lift-off!
 One of the best viewing locations is the Canaveral National Seashore, which boasts miles and miles of unspoiled native Florida beaches.